uhop/dcl-site/source/2.x/docs/index.md

 *Version 2.x*

 `dcl` is a micro library written in JavaScript for [node.js](http://nodejs.org) and modern browsers that implements OOP with mixins + AOP at both "class" and object level.

+Its repository is hosted at https://github.com/uhop/dcl -- version 2.x branch is called `dev2x`.

 ## Getting started